The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 🗺️ 2.
 Where to See Van Gogh's Paintings Today?

-Despite a life marked by solitude, Van Gogh is today celebrated in the world's greatest museums.
+Despite a life marked by solitude, Van Gogh is now celebrated in the greatest museums in the world.
 His works are scattered between public and private collections, and some cities like Amsterdam or Paris allow you to discover several in the same place.

 🇳🇱 Van Gogh Museum – Amsterdam

 It is THE reference museum for all Van Gogh enthusiasts.
-It houses the largest collection of his works in the world, with more than 200 paintings, 500 drawings, and hundreds of letters.
+It houses the largest collection of his works in the world, with over 200 paintings, 500 drawings, and hundreds of letters.

 🥔 The Potato Eaters (1885)